 The software sits in your task bar and you just click to change your location, you can also watch UK TV abroad on iPad or other devices like iPads, phones and tablets, just look for the guides in the members area.
 There are also versions which work with Mac OS X and smartphones, all included in the subscription – use one or all of them on all your devices.

 Incidentally you may have heard some scare stories about these methods not working anymore and that you can’t get BBC iPlayer in USA any longer.
 These refer to a clampdown that the BBC instigated during 2017 where they blocked many of the VPN services which people were using.
 They went after the companies who openly advertised TV watching services and used ads with BBC logos and similar, as a result many hundreds of these companies closed down.
-Yet fear not many still work seamlessly, as I’m currently enjoying watching Match of the Day live in September 2019 from the US.
+Yet fear not many still work seamlessly, as I’m currently enjoying watching Match of the Day live from the US.
 The key factor to remember is always choose a discrete VPN service which is primarily a security service, they’re much safer to use and you can still use them to watch British TV in USA!